 Lua API#

-EG-Overlay does not define any globals, unlike many other programs that interface via Lua.
-Instead certain functionality is exposed via embedded Lua C modules, and others through bundled Lua files.
-This allows for customization and substitution without rebuilding the core program.
+EG-Overlay does not define any global variables, unlike many other programs that interface via Lua.
+Instead certain functionality is exposed via embedded Lua Rust modules, and others through bundled Lua files.

 EG-Overlay Modules#